A Neural Entity Coreference Resolution Review: A review of Entity Coreference Resolution methodologies

+\cite{toshniwal2020learning}{ builds on top of }\cite{xia2020revisiting}{, however instead of using naive cluster pruning, they define three measures to be used for a learned bounded memory and a rule-based bounded memory approaches.
+These measures are, the number of tokens between the first and last entity mention (entity spread), the number of entity spreads that include a specified token (active entity count) and the maximum number of active tokens at any given token in the document (maximum active entity count).
+They also offer an unbound memory approach which differs from }\cite{xia2020revisiting}{ in that they don't append non-coreferent mentions.
+The learned bound memory approach utilizes a learned score to predict the number of remaining entity mentions and prunes clusters based on that decision while the rule-based approach is pruning the least recently used entity cluster.}

-\subsubsection{Latent-Structure models}
+\subsection{Latent-Structure models}

 An extension of the work in \cite{lee2017end} is described in \cite{lee2018higher}, which improves the baseline on two aspects.
 First, it allows for a refined span representation, through iterations, with the use of a gated attention mechanism.
 As a result, the span-ranking mechanism is predicting latent antecedent trees, with each parent of a span and each tree representing a cluster.
 Secondly, as the complexity is increasing dramatically on long documents, an antecedent pruning mechanism is applied that is based on an altered scoring mechanism.
-The altered scoring function uses a less accurate and less computationally expensive score for antecedent and cluster score functions that are leveraged in a beam three-stage beam search during final inference.
-This, along with the use of the refined spans, effectively alleviates the need for a priori knowledge and heuristics of distance of antecedents in a document, which was used in the baseline model.
+The altered scoring function uses a less accurate and less computationally expensive score for antecedent and cluster score functions that are leveraged in a three-stage beam search during final inference.
+This, along with the use of the refined spans, effectively alleviates the need for a priori knowledge and distance heuristics of antecedents in a document, which was used in the baseline model.

 In an approach aiming towards better generalization, an adverserial training technique has been proposed in \cite{subramanian2019improving}.
-The system, which is based on the model of \cite{lee2018higher}, calculates a loss gradient for each span based on the span representations, and modifies the loss function to take into account the adversarial loss using the fast-gradient-sign-method \citep{miyato2016adversarial}.
+The system, which is based on the model of \cite{lee2018higher}, calculates a loss gradient for each span based on its representation, and modifies the loss function to take into account the adversarial loss using the fast-gradient-sign-method \citep{miyato2016adversarial}.
 Focusing on the named-entity problem, described by \cite{chen2013linguistically}, they create adverserial examples by replacing named-entities in the test set and ensuring that no data overlap exists.